PTC: A legacy of career-focused education and student success.

-With academic programs in high-demand career fields and a faculty and staff committed to student success, PTC offers students an opportunity to pursue a career in two years or less.
+For more than 70 years, PTC's faculty and staff have been singularly focused on each student's academic and career development.
+With academic programs in high-demand career fields and faculty and staff committed to student success, PTC offers students an opportunity to pursue their passion and gain real-world experience in their field; 100% of on-campus, degree seeking students have internships or clinical rotations prior to graduation.

-Our academic programs are offered in fields in which there is great demand for new graduates — and we adjust our offerings as market conditions change.
-From Building Technology to Business Administration; Criminal Justice to Information Technology to Graphic Design; Medical Assisting, Nursing and Massage Therapy, all Associate Degree and Certificate programs offered at PTC are developed under the guidance of industry advisory boards and designed to meet the current needs of employers by following industry trends and technologies.
+Our more than 30 academic programs are offered in fields in which there is demand for new graduates—and we adjust our offerings as market conditions change.
+The curriculum is developed under the guidance of industry advisory boards and designed to meet the current needs of employers by following industry trends and technologies.

-PTC's North Fayette Campus is conveniently located on 180 acres close to major interstates and situated between Pittsburgh International Airport and downtown Pittsburgh.
+PTC's North Fayette Campus is located close to major interstates and situated between Pittsburgh International Airport and downtown Pittsburgh.
 This ideal location provides a tranquil learning environment, on-campus housing, recreation areas, plenty of free parking, and quick access to employment and entertainment.
-It is close to the Mall at Robinson and The Pointe, retail complexes with options for dining, shopping and relaxing.
+It is close to the Mall at Robinson and The Pointe, retail complexes with options for dining, shopping, and relaxing.

-Since 1946 PTC has grown from a small, single-discipline school to a two-year college offering more than 25 programs to 2,000 students.
-Our primary campus is located on 180 acres in a quiet suburban community and offers on-campus and off-campus housing, intramural sports, and student activities.
+Since 1946 PTC has grown from a small, single-discipline school to a college offering more than 30 programs to over 2,000 students.

 - 1960s The Drafting program, now Computer Aided Drafting, is introduced.